By Amrit Ahluwalia | Managing Editor, The EvoLLLution: A Destiny Solutions Illumination

 By leveraging data to reach out to the right people at the right time, and providing them the (up-to-date and accurate!) information they need to make a choice, marketers can help set their institutions apart from the crowd.

-Learn how to apply customer lifecycle management fundamentals to your higher education division by downloading this white paper: http://info.destinysolutions.com/clm-fundamentals
+Learn how to apply student lifecycle management fundamentals to your higher education division by downloading this white paper: http://info.destinysolutions.com/clm-fundamentals